qwriter/dwave-networkx/docs/reference/generators.rst

 Graph Generators
 ****************

-Generators for graphs, such as the graphs (topologies) of D-Wave System QPUs.
+Generators for graphs, such as the graphs (topologies) of D-Wave QPUs.

 .. currentmodule:: dwave_networkx